 – And finally the presentation, mounting, framing, scanning onto the website, whatever way you show your work, the feedback, the joy of time and time again revisiting your image, remembering the moment you released the shutter, the smells, emotions and fears of the moment.
 The memories a single image can store for you, like a time capsule.

-And then there’s the images by other photgraphers, the beauty of a B&W print, the grain, the historical importance and the romance of photographers like Koudelka, Cartier-Bresson, Lartigue, Salgado, Giacomelli…to me they were the James Deans, Jack Kerouacs, or John Lennons of the world of photography.
+And then there’s the images by other photgraphers, the beauty of a B&W print, the grain, the historical importance and order with prescription levitra online the romance of photographers like Koudelka, Cartier-Bresson, Lartigue, Salgado, Giacomelli…to me they were the James Deans, Jack Kerouacs, or John Lennons of the world of photography.
 The beauty of their work drew me, the ability to turn an image taken instinctively in a split second into a work of art.
 Regardless of the social or historical importance, or of the story being told, it was first and foremost, against all the odds, a work of art.

 Film’s not Dead: What makes you choose to shoot solely on film?

 Toby Deveson: I could be glib and say habit, or laziness – being unwilling to learn a new skill or change my ways.
 But no, there is a beauty and a discipline that surrounds film.
 The limitations it imposes on you as you work (along with other self imposed limitations, such as never cropping or always using the same 24mm lens) lead to an almost Zen like state of mind, a concentration and focus in the way you work.